Ljupka/indoor_positioning_tool/README.md

 Prototype app for the Indoor Positioning System proposed in the Master's Thesis ,,Detection and Positioning of Barriers to Augment Indoor Maps''.

-Start instructions
+Start Instructions
-	Server start: navigate to /backend/src and run command: python manage.py runserver Client start: navigate to /frontend/gui and run command: npm start

-Packages
-	- install the required packages in /backend and /frontend by running the command npm -r install "requirements.txt" for the both directories
+Installing required packages
+1. install pip
+2. go to /backend
+3. run 'pip install -r "requirements.txt"
+4. go to /frontend
+5. run 'pip install -r "requirements.txt"

+NN preparation

-	- for the Neural Netowork the packages torch and torchvision have to be installed
+1. torch and torchvision packages have to be installed on the system.

-Before running the app, make sure that the NN model is added to the directory /backend/nn.
-The model used is the file result_model20200618-1216 included in the submitted documents.
-The path to the model has to be manually specified in the file /backend/nn/model_loader.py
+2. add file result_model20200618-1216 to /backend/nn directory (the file result_model20200618-1216 is included in the submitted documents)
+3. specify path to the result_model20200618-1216 in /backend/nn/model.py
+Remark: each time an image is uploaded, the name of the image has to be unique!

+Start Server

+1. go to /backend
+2. run 'python3 manage.py runserver'

+Start Client

+1. go to /frontend/gui
+2. run 'npm start'

+For problems with 'npm start' uninstall and reinstall the project dependencies with
+1. rm -rf node_modules
+2. run 'npm install'
+3. run 'npm start'

+Apply changes to database:
+1. go to backend/src
+2. run 'python manage.py makemigrations'
+3. run 'python manage.py migrate'

-Using the images in the folder nn_images are recommended to be uploaded in the app as with the use of these images correct positioning on the map can be ensured.
+ Testing out: The images in the folder nn_images are recommended to be uploaded in the app as the use of these images can currectly ensure correct positioning on the map.